2015 NCAA Division I men's basketball championship game: Game summary

 Jones finished with a game-high 23 points, while Grayson Allen added 16 for Duke.
 Guarded by Kaminsky, Okafor was limited to 10 points on the game.
 Kaminsky led Wisconsin with 21 points and all players with 12 rebounds.
 Four other Badgers finished in double figures.
 Wisconsin shot 41 percent for the game, seven percent below their season average.

 After the game, Allen was cited as one of the main reasons for Duke's comeback and win by commentators.
 Mike Krzyzewski agreed, saying, "We were kind of dead in the water.
 We were nine points down and Grayson just put us on his back."
 Commenting on his team's loss, Bo Ryan credited Duke's physical defense saying "There was more body contact in this game than any game we played all year, and I just feel sorry for my guys that all of the sudden a game was like that, and I think they're struggling with that a little bit."
 Ryan, however, also blamed the officials, citing the disparity in fouls called during the second half (Wisconsin's 13 to Duke's 6) and the controversial replay review near the end of the game.

 Media observers were also critical of the controversial replay review.
 Chris Chase of USA Today wrote that "three highly trained officials, deemed good enough to be reffing in the biggest game of the year, disagreed with all three CBS analysts, all of Twitter and every American watching".
 Sam Cooper of Yahoo!
-Sports was perplexed by the officials explanation of the call that "they just couldn't see anything."
+Sports was perplexed by the officials' explanation of the call that "they just couldn't see anything."
 NCAA's head of officiating, John Adams, later stated that the officials never saw the conclusive angle and got the call wrong as a result.

 Jones was named the tournament's Most Outstanding Player.
 The win elevated Krzyewski to second all-time in men's basketball championships behind John Wooden who coached UCLA to 10.
-It was his third title in the city of Indianapolis.
+It was his fifth title overall and, coincidently, third in the city of Indianapolis.

 Media coverage

 The Championship Game was broadcast in the United States by CBS.
 Jim Nantz was the play-by-play man with Bill Raftery and Grant Hill providing on-court commentary.
 Greg Gumbel and Ernie Johnson Jr. were the studio hosts.
 Charles Barkley, Seth Davis, Reggie Miller, Clark Kellogg, Kenny Smith and Steve Smith provided studio commentary.
 ESPN International owned the broadcast rights outside the United States.
 Dan Shulman served as the play-by-play announcer for the international audience, with Dick Vitale providing commentary.

 Radio coverage in the United States was provided by Westwood One.
 The Championship Game was also streamed live for free on NCAA.com.

-An average of 28.3 million watched the Championship Game on CBS, making the 2015 edition the most viewed NCAA Men's Basketball Championship Game since Arizona beat Kentucky in overtime in the 1997 contest.
+An average of 28.3 million watched the Championship Game on CBS, making the 2015 edition the most viewed NCAA men's basketball championship game since Arizona beat Kentucky in overtime in the 1997 contest.